 Board of Directors

-My 12 years of experience in the Texas olive industry begins with one of the first olive orchards in Texas, extends to helping build the Texas olive industry infrastructure with the mobile olive mill and includes involvement and spearheading research projects, legislative initiatives and current positions of Texas Association of Olive Oil and Texas Olive Oil Advisory board(s).
+My experience in the Texas olive industry begins in 2008, with one of the first olive orchards in Texas, extends to helping build the Texas olive industry infrastructure with the mobile olive mill and includes involvement and spearheading research projects, legislative initiatives and current positions on the Texas Association of Olive Oil and Texas Olive Oil Advisory board(s).
 I look forward to bringing innovation, cooperation and growth to the Texas olive industry.

-Owner, grower, producer for Lone Star Olive Ranch and an owner/the miller for Texas Mobile Mill with contracts throughout Texas and various regions of California and Arizona.
+I am an owner, grower and producer for Lone Star Olive Ranch, near Madisonville.
 I campaigned extensively for legislative action at the Capitol and met with congressional members seeking support for the Texas olive industry, and helped craft writing outlines for the interim charge.
-I have assisted new growers with olive grove installations and helped existing growers throughout the 5 Texas growing regions improve cultivation practices and increase fruit yields.
+I work with new and existing growers to improve cultivation and management practices in Texas and California.

-Stephen Janak is an Extension Program Specialist with Texas A&M AgriLife Extension, working on The Sustainable Fruit Project.
-This project aims to determine the sustainability and economic feasibility of perennial fruit crops while also working to improve and expand production in Texas.
+Stephen is an Extension Program Specialist with Texas A&M AgriLife Extension, working on The Sustainable Fruit Project.
+This project aims to determine the sustainability and economic feasibility of perennial fruit crops, while also working to improve and expand production in Texas.
 He has earned a BS degree from Texas A&M University and is currently pursuing a PhD in Horticulture.
-Stephen has been working closely with the olive industry since 2018, developing educational programs and working directly with olive growers to solve horticulture- related problems and provide advice.
-He also conducts the Texas Coordinated Olive Variety Trial, which tests 19 different olive varieties, and conducts on-farm olive research projects.
+Stephen has been working closely with the olive industry since 2018, developing educational programs, working directly with olive growers to solve horticulture- related problems and providing advice.
+He also conducts the Texas Coordinated Olive Variety Trial, which tests many different olive varieties, along with on-farm olive research projects.